An ancient Latvian of Ķivutkalns, as reimagined by DNA Consultants.

 “The earth doesn’t belong to man,” said Chief Seattle.
 “Man belongs to the earth.”

 To take one example among thousands, Ķivutkalns is an archeological site located on the outskirts of Riga, the capital of present-day Latvia.
-It represented a large hillfort settlement with burials including ten individuals whose genomes are available for comparison with yours in our new ancient DNA test Baltic Hillfort Inhabitants.
-They were carbon-dated to between 230 and 810 BCE.
+It represented a large hillfort settlement with burials including ten individuals whose genomes were carbon-dated to between 230 and 810 BCE.
 The site was uncovered on an island in the 1960s in the course of construction of a hydroelectric plant.
 In addition to protecting against enemies, the fort also served as a residence for the inhabitants, who hunted, trapped, fished, foraged and traded for their food.

 As in many Scandinavian sites, there was a hoard in the fort, one that contained neck rings, bracelets, and socketed axe heads.
 Other objects made of bone, antler, and stone were also found.
 Most of the individuals at this site were buried within hollowed oak logs and had bone pins placed on top of them.

 Was the hoard an accident of history, lost “goods,” or offerings returned to the earth by those who enjoyed them “for a time, perhaps their life”?
 Was it a case of holding onto or giving back?
 What about the Sutton Hoo ship-burial?
 Was it just an egregious display of male warrior power or a sacrifice by someone of the elite who happened to have been blessed with many “goods”?
 The overawing funerary equipment of the pharaohs can be seen in exactly the same light.